-Final review was done at the Atlantic Marine Center in May 1972.
+Final review was done at the 'Atlantic Marine Center in May 1972.
 At the time of final review, the original manuscript was not available; a cronar copy of the ADVANCE manuscript was used.
-The shore ends of a submerged cable crossing the entrance to Netarts Bay were indicated on the original manuscript, but not connected.
-This connection was inked and labeled on the manuscript at the time of final review.

-The compilation manuscript was a vinylite sheet 2 minutes 15 seconds in latitude by 3 minutes 45 seconds in longitude.
+The compilation manuscript was a vinylite sheet 1 minute 52.5 seconds in latitude by 3 minutes 45 seconds in longitude.